mayureshw/vctools/README.md

     3. A compatiblity bridge between Aa simulator test drivers and vC simulator is to be developed.

-### cprcheck : A dependency verification tool for Control Path Reduction tool in AHIR
+### cprcheck : A dependency verification tool for Control Path Reduction
+transformation in AHIR

     AHIR applies a control path reduction transformation to optimize the control path.
 This tool compares the pre and post transformation dependencies between events and reports the differences.

     Assuming you have added $VCTOOLSDIR to PATH, just type command "cprcheck" and it will show its usage message.

 ### Complex Event Processing (CEP) tool to validate event sequences

     WIP